Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

 \section{Impacts on community structure}

 A community is a collection of nodes that are (typically) more densely connected together than to the rest of the network, which is captured in geometric networks by a fraction of nodes that are closer together in the space.
 In hyperbolic networks, community structure is modeled through angular aggregation of nodes on the spherical similarity space, thus creating \emph{soft communities} \cite{Zuev2015}.
-In real networks embedding on \(\mathbb{S}^1\), nodes sharing qualitative attributes correlated with communities have been observed to form angular clusters~\cite{Garcia-Perez2016, Garcia-Perez2019, Allard2020}.
+In real networks embedding on \(\mathbb{S}^1\), nodes sharing qualitative attributes correlated with communities have been observed to form angular clusters.
+This was first observed in~\cite{Boguna2010} on the internet network, then in other types of data like economic and biological networks~\cite{Garcia-Perez2016, Garcia-Perez2019, Allard2020}.
 On the other hand, methods for generating modules in random hyperbolic models have also used angular closeness, either through some variant of geometric preferential attachment mechanism \cite{Zuev2015, Garcia-Perez2018} or by direct sampling of clusters as angular coordinates \cite{Muscoloni2018}.

 Dimensionality has consequences on ways in which nodes can be nearby in \(\mathbb{S}^D\), and how angular closeness is not as binding to connectivity when \(D>1\).
 We proceed to show how the previous findings impact community structure modeling in hyperbolic networks for ultra-low dimensions \(D\in\{1,2\}\).
 Numerical simulations of hyperbolic random graphs possessing community structure are at the core of the following section.
 Communities are generated as angular clusters and latent degrees are fixed subsequently.
 Once coordinates are well defined, we coarse-grain hyperbolic random graphs into block matrices that encode inter-community relations as simple weighted networks.
 Some global and local quantities are then measured on those block matrices to capture how communities can be related to each other in hyperbolic random graphs.
-This characterizes how community structure is impacted in \(\mathbb{S}^D\) between \(D=1\) and \(D=2\).
+This characterizes how community structure is impacted in \(\mathbb{S}^D\) at the transition between \(D=1\) and \(D=2\).